cloudfoundry-community-attic/redis-bosh-pipeline/docs/testing-a-pipeline.md

 We can then wait for jobs to finish via the Concourse ATC API and/or wait for output resources to be updated.

+And timeouts.
+Sometimes you expect things to happen quickly if they are going to happen at all.

 Simulated resources
 -------------------